sysdiglabs/terraform-aws-fargate-orchestrator-agent/README.md

+# Deprecation Notice

+The Sysdig Orchestrator Agent will be deprecated in ** Q2 2025** in favour of Workload Agents connecting directly to Sysdig collectors.

 # Sysdig Orchestrator Agent for ECS Fargate

 This Terraform module deploys a Sysdig orchestrator agent for Fargate into a specified VPC.